 Your spouse’s benefits award calculation under the USFSPA involves awarding either a specific dollar amount (typically monthly) or a percentage of disposable retirement pay.
 The judge in your case decides the method of dividing the retirement benefits.

 The law prescribes a formula for this division.
-The judge calculates the fraction of your military service years during which you were married to your spouse, divides this by the total years of your military service, and then multiplies the result by ½.
-This calculation determines the percentage of your total military pay to which your spouse is entitled in the division of retirement benefits.
+The judge calculates the fraction of your military service years during which you were married, divides this by your total years of military service, and multiplies the result by ½.
+This calculation determines the percentage of your total military pay your spouse receives in the division of retirement benefits.

 While accurate, I realize that the previous paragraph may be a little confusing.
 With that in mind let’s consider an example that will present a real life scenario for you to think about:

 Suppose that you served in the Marines for twenty years.
-Of those twenty years of service you were married to your spouse for the last ten.
+Of those twenty years, you were married to your spouse for the last ten, and you lived together for the entirety of those ten years.
 You and your spouse lived together for the entirety of those ten years.
 In the event that you all get a divorce your spouse would be eligible to receive 25% of your disposable military retirement pay.
 Note that your spouse would not be eligible to receive this portion fo you leave the military before you reach retirement age.

 A Texas family law court can order that future retirement pay be divided up even if your right to receive that future pay has not yet vested.
 Practically speaking this means that your spouse will receive their percentage of your retirement benefits when and if you become eligible to receive the benefits and actually do start to collect.